-Optional Courses (6 credits from the following): 2
+6 credits chosen from the following: $\frac{2}{3}$

 - BAE326: Human Resources Management

 - PSE302: Brain and Behaviour

 - PSE310: Origins of Psychology

 - PSE324: Cross-Cultural Psychology

 - PSE328: Group Dynamics

 - PSE330: Introduction to Abnormal Psychology

 - PSE332: Introduction to Interviewing and Counselling

 - PSE334: Introduction to Human Sexuality

 - PSE342: Emotion and motivation

 - PSE344: Sensation and Perception

+- PSE345: The Psychological Science of Fear

 - PSE346: Persuasion and Influence

 - PSE347: Positive Psychology

+- PSE348: Psychology of Creativity and Innovation

+- PSE349: Music and Psychological Science

 - PSE350: Advanced Research Methods 3

 - PSE352: Advanced Statistical Analysis for the Behavioural Sciences

 - PSE360: Human Development through the Lifespan

 - PSE370: Recruitment and Selection

 - PSE380: Psychology and Philosophy of Religious Conflicts

 - PSE394: Special Topics in Psychology

 - PSE410: Psychology, Morality, and Ethics

-- PSE413: Foundations of Evidence-based Therapies

 - PSE415: Psychological Assessment

-- PSE422: Psychology of Environmental Sustainability
+- PSE422: Laboratory on the Psychology of Environmental Sustainability

 - PSE426: Advanced Cognitive Psychology

 - PSE430: Stress

 - PSE440: Forensic Psychology

 - PSE444: Sports Psychology

 - PSE450: Advanced Social Psychology

+- PSE451: Survival Psychology

 - PSE462: Human Factors in Applied Military Science

-- PSE464: Directed Studies in Psychology 2
+- PSE464: Directed Studies in Psychology 3

-- PSE465: Directed Studies in Leadership 2
+- PSE465: Directed Studies in Leadership 3

 - PSE470: Evolutionary Psychology

 - PSE482: Peace and Conflict Psychology

-- PSE484: The Psychology of Gender in the Military

-- PSE493: Directed Research in Psychology

-- PSE494: Advanced Special Topics in Psychology

-- A minimum of one credit, chosen from the optional courses, must be at the 400-level.
+- PSE484: The Psychology of Gender in the Military - PSE493: Directed Research in Psychology - PSE494: Advanced Special Topics in Psychology - 2 A minimum of one credit, chosen from the optional courses, must be at the 400-level.
 (Students may take up to two credits as optional programme courses from St-Lawrence College or Queen's University, with the approval of the head of the department). - 3 Courses are for senior students, with approval from the head of the department.

-The programme outline tables are an example of a typical course load of a student enrolled in B.A.
-Honours Psychology or a B.A.
-Psychology.
+The following tables are examples of a typical outline, by year, of a B.A.
+(Honours) Psychology programme of study or a B.A.
+Psychology programme of study that would cover the required courses.